Adrianjewell91/decoupler-website/README.md

 	Optimal Decoupling Strategy = inf C.

-In Summary, if the goal is to Decouple a system in the optimal way, find the Minimum Total Coupling.
-Additionally, if the goal is the optimize the coupling given a change in `B`, then find the optimal decoupling situation such that a change in `B` causes the minimal change in `TC`.
+In Summary, if the goal is to Decouple a system in the optimal way, find the `Minimum Total Coupling`.
+Additionally, if the goal is to optimize the coupling given a change in `B`, then find the optimal decoupling situation such that a change in `B` causes the minimal change in the `Total Coupling Metric ∈ TC`.
+Note, the optimal `tc ∈ TC` may or may not be equivalent to the `MTC` in this situation.

 Regarding the finding of `C`, note that many factors affect the membership of `B'`, so the process can be highly subjective.